prostraction/GUI-SubTextFromFile/README.md

 # GUI Substitute File Text
 Simple Python GUI app for substitute strings from file.
 Filter selected by another file.

+The result of parsing is the unique lines from new files, which are not written in old files.

 To run:
 ```
 pip install tkinterdnd2